Wal5ikha4n/Wal5ikha4n/README.md

 # Hi, there...
 ## Welcome to wali-tec!
-# 📱 React Native App
+# 📱 React Native Developer

 A cross-platform mobile application built using [React Native](https://reactnative.dev/).